A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 This distorted narrative became integral to the well-funded libertarian movement to redefine “liberty” as freedom from government.
 In 2016, Franklin Graham invested $10 million of the Billy Graham Evangelistic Association’s money in his 2016 Decision America Tour to each state house in the country.
 Billed as “nonpartisan” prayer rallies, these gatherings framed the “moral crisis” as a decision between progressive atheist values and God.
 After the election, Graham called Trump’s victory an answer to prayer.

 Today these influences — the Christian and religious nationalist organizations, religious capitalist and prosperity gospel movements, and independent charismatics — have access to the current administration in the form of its “court evangelicals.”
-The Values Voter Summit has become an important
+The Values Voter Summit has become an important focus point for this coalition and its narrative.
+Through federal contracts and student aid, Liberty University has become the largest private Christian university in the country.

 These influences have also ignored the moral commitments enshrined in the U.S. Constitution to “establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and Posterity.”
-These commitments should help ensure that this country moves toward
+These commitments should help ensure that this country moves toward the more perfect Union aspired to in our founding documents.

 Indeed, there are profound consequences to a moral narrative that ignores poverty, healthcare, decent jobs, and other crises facing the poor today.
-An estimated 10,000 people will die every year from the provision in the new federal tax bill that will take away the
+An estimated 10,000 people will die every year from the provision in the new federal tax bill that will take away the healthcare of 13 million people.
+Thousands have died every year because of some states’ decision to deny Medicaid expansion benefits.
+Overall, more than 250,000 people die in the United States from poverty and related issues every year.

 The truth is that a morality that claims to care for the souls of people while destroying their bodies and communities is deeply immoral.